- 22F-;Ex.class 1;;Introduction to programming and numerical analysis

 • Part 1: The first part is based on the three mandatory assignments worked with during the semester.
 Students can use the peer feedback received during the semester to improve these assignments.
 This can be done before the exam period begins.

 • Part 2: The second part is a new assignment given in English.
-It takes approximately 24 hours to answer the new assignment.
+The new assignment correspond to approximately a 24 hours assignment.

 Please be aware that:

-• The new assignment can be written individually or by groups of maximum four students.
+• The new assignment can be written individually or by groups of maximum three students.

-• The plagiarism rules must be complied and please be aware of the rules for co-written assignments.
+• The plagiarism rules and the rules for co-written assignments must be complied.

 • All parts must be answered in English and all parts must be uploaded to Digital Exam in one file.